VitNode/vitnode/README.md

 # VitNode

+> [!WARNING]
+> VitNode is still in development and hasn't any release yet!
+You can try it out, but it is not recommended to use it now.

 VitNode is a headless CMS built with [NextJS](https://nextjs.org/) and [NestJS](https://nestjs.com/).
 It is designed to be a scalable and flexible platform for creating community-driven websites and applications.
 VitNode uses [Tailwind CSS](https://tailwindcss.com/) and [Shadcn UI](https://ui.shadcn.com/) for its frontend styling, which makes it easy to customize the look and feel of the website.

 ## ⚠️ System Requirements